 Dry conditions and falling water levels were unmistakable in the image from April 13, 2003.
 Lake Powell’s side branches had all retreated compared to the previous year’s extents.
 Water levels in Narrow Canyon had dropped enough to show canyon floor features not visible in earlier images.
 In the image acquired on May 1, 2004, the reservoir’s northwestern branch is isolated from the main reservoir; the shallow water upstream could not crest raised areas in the lakebed.

 Lake Powell’s water levels plummeted in early 2005, according to the U.S. Department of the Interior Bureau of Reclamation.
 The northwestern side branch of Lake Powell remained cut off from the rest of the reservoir.
 In the main body of Lake Powell, water pooled along its eastern edge, while large expanses of dry canyon floor were visible in the west.

 In the latter half of the decade, the drought eased somewhat.
 Precipitation was better, but still slightly below normal in the Upper Colorado River Basin.
 The lake level began to rebound; only the 2008 image appeared to deviate from the trend toward rising water levels.
 While the lake was significantly higher in 2011 and 2012 than in 2005, a careful comparison of the side canyons reveals that the level was still not back to 1999 levels, when the lake was near full capacity.

-The peak inflow to Lake Powell occurs in mid- to late spring as the winter snow in the Rocky Mountains melts.
+The peak inflow to Lake Powell occurs in mid- to late spring, as the winter snow in the Rocky Mountains melts.
 Significant amounts of snowfall over the winter of 2010–2011 meant more water for Lake Powell, and this effect lasted into the spring of 2012.
 Since 2012, snow- and rainfall totals have generally been low, as the region has suffered through persistent, long-term drought.